johnmbender/MarCombat-1.0/README.md

 1: Conversation scene
     - Make the VS text pop/bounce, like size... so put center at center; boom sound
 2: Story Mode controller
+    - on lose, restart game, no continue
+    - fighting self as "[Name]'s Self-Doubt"
 3: Character selection scene
 4: Polish
 5: Multiplayer
+- vs AI, fighting self as "Nega[Name]"

 # IDEAS HEAP
+- Ox Anna fight:
+    - when hit, overplay the hit to head, and drop and slide there; pause, then get up, sound, and trot to the edge of screen, turn around, swipe leg like bulls do, particles some smoke out the nose, and go again
+    - takes place on roof, include off the side of the building so that:
+        - if the killing blow comes from the right (tossing player to the right) they fall off the building :)
+        - if the killing blow comes from the left (player is on the right) they get gored, slammed on the ground, and trampled
+    - if Oksana joins us as a player, she's still our first boss after self-doubt, but her story is different because of it; also, Ox Anna becomes a secret code :)
 - conversation scene:
     - need one where player says "Hey!" and the opponent says "I don't like you" and they both go into fight pose, just because
     - maybe one for Kelsie v John (either way) where one asks how the other pronounces "gif" and the other says "gif" and they fight